-- 4. Possible Action The BZA may grant, grant with modifications, deny, or table the appeal. - a.
-Granted b.
-Granted with Modifications c.
-Denied
+The BZA may grant, grant with modifications, deny, or table the appeal.

+a.
+Granted

 The appeal shall be granted if findings of fact are made consistent with the requirements of Article 9-060, Administrative Appeals of this Ordinance and Indiana State Code.